nimblehq/ci-cd-sample-ios/.github/ISSUE_TEMPLATE/feature_template.md

 Describe the big picture of the feature and why it's needed.

-## Who Benefits?
+## Acceptance Criteria

-Describe who will be the beneficiaries e.g. everyone, specific chapters, clients...
+List down how the user story will be tested and what criteria are necessary for the user story to be accepted.